Tag: desserts

 Jelly and Custard Recipe

 A basic Jelly and Custard recipe is quiet simple dessert, even simpler when they have directions provided in a package.
-In fact, I had previously posted a photo on my Facebook page without the recipe and thought that the recipe is very basic anyone would be able to make it.
-However, I wanted to share the recipe that would absolutely impress anyone especially if your a beginner.
+In fact, I had earlier posted a photo on my Facebook page without the recipe.
+I thought that the recipe is very basic.
+Anyone would be capable of making it.
+Nevertheless, I wanted to share the recipe that would absolutely impress anyone especially if your a beginner.
 So, if your on Facebook and have missed some of my posts make sure to check it out.
 Also, My Instagram page is very active. 🙂

 Nowadays, I’m a decent from scratch cook when it comes to baking or even making desserts.
-Before making this dessert I had to plan ahead of time on weather to prepare jelly first or the custard while organizing my other chores.
+Before making this dessert, I had to plan.
+I needed to decide whether to prepare the jelly first or the custard.
+I also had to organize my other chores.
 It’s very simple with less effort, mix it with fresh fruits or just eat plain.
 Not many think of eating plain I believe?
-The reason why you see a bowl of only Jello is because I love eating plain raspberry or strawberry Jello just like that!
+You see a bowl of only Jello for a reason.
+I love eating plain raspberry or strawberry Jello just like that!

 Preparation time: 10 minutes